 Sometimes, no matter how clean you keep your house, there are just some stubborn odors that refuse to go away.
 Whether it’s from the bathroom, nursery, kitchen, pets, trash cans, mildew, or cigarette smoke, it can start to seem like the smell follows you no matter where you go.
 That’s why having a reliable odor eliminator in your home can be so important.

 Unlike air fresheners that just mask smells, odor eliminators work to neutralize and remove the scent from your home.
 But there are quite a few odor eliminator products on the market, so choosing the right one can be tough.
-You have to decide on the type or formula you prefer, as well as what ingredients and scent will work best for your needs.
+You have to decide on the type of formula you prefer, as well as what ingredients and scent will work best for your needs.

 When you’re trying to decide which type or formula to choose, it’s important to consider how and where you plan to use the odor eliminator.

-Spray: Most liquid odor eliminator sprays are acidic and work by bonding with and neutralizing the alkaline odors.
+Most liquid odor eliminator sprays are acidic and work by bonding with and neutralizing the alkaline odors.
 You can spray it wherever there is an odor – a large room or a concentrated area, including fabric-covered areas, such as carpets, curtains, or furniture.
 These odor eliminators typically come in a small spray bottle, though you can also find gallon containers.

-Gel: This odor eliminator has a thick, jelly-like texture that absorbs odor molecules from the air.
+This odor eliminator has a thick, jelly-like texture that absorbs odor molecules from the air.
 You pour the gel into an open container that you place near the source of the odor.
 The gel eventually evaporates, taking the odor with it.
 This is an ideal option if you want to eliminate odors from a bathroom, nursery, or kitchen.

-Packet/sachet: You place these small bags filled with odor-absorbing ingredients near the source of the odor, and the ingredients pull the odor molecules out of the air.
+You place these small bags filled with odor-absorbing ingredients near the source of the odor, and the ingredients pull the odor molecules out of the air.
 Packets and sachets work best in a targeted area.
 Some are disposable and ideal for tossing in the bottom of a diaper pail or trash can.
 Others are reusable, so you can hang them in a musty closet or keep one in your car to keep the air smelling fresh.
 You can reuse the bag for up to two years.

 Odor eliminators use a variety of active ingredients to neutralize the smells in your home.
-Unlike air fresheners, which usually contain chemicals and synthetic ingredients, odor eliminators typically often rely on natural ingredients, so they’re usually nontoxic and not hazardous to children or pets.
+Unlike air fresheners, which usually contain chemicals and synthetic ingredients, odor eliminators typically often rely on natural ingredients, so they’re usually non-toxic and not hazardous to children or pets.

 Activated charcoal is one of the most common ingredients in odor eliminators.
 It’s an extremely porous form of charcoal that’s been processed using heat or chemicals to “activate” it.
 Because the charcoal is so porous, it can absorb odors from the air to help freshen your home.